Introduction and model history

 Running costs and pricing

-Obviously, with the Leaf promising to be one of the most efficient electric family hatchbacks on sale, it should be really affordable to fuel.
-We don't know any more than that, at the moment, but the Leaf will have to be competitive on PCP finance and lease costs if it's really to steal sales from its popular rivals.
+We don't know any more than that regards pricing, at the moment, but the Leaf will still have to be competitive on PCP finance and lease costs if it's really to steal sales from its popular rivals.
+Most buyers will purchase a car on monthly finance of some sort, so that's still really critical.
 Especially as the Leaf only gets a three year, 60,000 mile warranty while a lot of the competition including the MGS5, BYD Atto 3, Hyundai Kona and Kia EV3 all have much longer warranties.
 The Nissan's battery is covered for eight years and 100,000 miles.

 Verdict

-The Nissan Leaf is a really interesting new option in this very crowded family EV class.
+The Leaf is really interesting new option in the crowded family EV class.
 I think it looks really great, it feels techy and modern in a very good way, and I'm pleased that Nissan is really trying to give buyers easy-to-understand, real world information about the range and charging.
-It really does feel like a very well though-out car.
-And it also feels very much like a 'proper' Nissan rather than a rehashed Renault, which is what I was most worried about.
-It's thoughtful and weirdly likeable, and it's got the range, the space and the tech that people want.
-We need more time with it to really get to know the Nissan Leaf properly, but on this evidence, Nissan might just have its mojo back.
+It's a very well though-out car.
+And it also feels very much like a Nissan rather than a rehashed Renault, which is what I was most worried about.
+It's thoughtful, clever and weirdly likeable, and it's got the range, the space and the tech that people want.
+Not to mention that amazing pricing.
+We need more time with it to really get to know the Nissan Leaf properly and gauge its real-world range, but on this evidence, Nissan might just have its mojo back.

 Like the new Nissan Leaf?
 Try these...